Pritivyas/DevOps-Journey/README.md

-# DevOps-Journey - A classic project for beginners
+# DevOps-Journey - A classic project for beginners, second attempt